-- Appointing a voting majority of an organization's governing body and - a.
-The ability of the Cameron Parish Police Jury to impose its will on that organization and/or - b.
-The potential for the organization to provide specific financial benefits to or impose specific financial burdens on the Cameron Parish Police Jury. - 2.
-Organizations for which the Cameron Parish Police Jury does not appoint a voting majority but are fiscally dependent on the Cameron Parish Police Jury.

-3. Organizations for which the reporting entity financial statements could be misleading if data of the organization is not included because of the nature or significance of the relationship.
+- 1. Appointing a voting majority of an organization's governing body, and - a.
+The ability of the police jury to impose its will on that organization and/or - b.
+The potential for the organization to provide specific financial benefits to or impose specific financial burdens on the police jury. - 2.
+Organizations for which the police jury does not appoint a voting majority but are fiscally dependent on the police jury. - 3.
+Organizations for which the reporting entity financial statements would be misleading if data of the organization is not included because of the nature or significance of the relationship.